Car brand reviews

 Peugeot is one of France's oldest car brands.
 It long ago swallowed up Citroën to form the PSA Group, one of the world's largest automotive companies.
 It now includes Vauxhall as well.

 Peugeot's reputation has traditionally been for making well-built cars with excellent ride comfort and handling, with popular models including the Peugeot 208.
 It did go through a period of its cars lacking the sharpness of old in the chassis department.
-However, the brand has recently found a new lease of life with its 3008 crossover SUV.
+However, Peugeot found a new lease of life with its 3008 crossover SUV.

 Is there a Peugeot that's right for you?
 Take a look at our Peugeot car reviews to find out.